 Below are videos on different strategies that students can use to help revise the core knowledge using the Knowledge Organisers.

 When students get back into lesson their teacher will give them quizzes and activities to see what they have remembered.
 This will help them to know what they need to revise in the future; what is in their long-term memory and what they still have to work at remembering.

 The Knowledge Organisers for each department can be found on Teams.

 At HLC homework is set on Bromcom by the class teacher.
-Using the assignments tab on Microsoft Teams, which students access with their school login, both staff and students can keep track of homework that is set and give feedback on any submitted work.
+Using the Bromcom Student Portal, which students can access on both a phone app or a web browser, students can keep track of homework that is set and give feedback on any submitted work.
 Supporting notes and worksheets are appended as downloadable documents, which can also be submitted online.

 The differences between how the different types of users experience the app are mostly to do with what they can update.
 Parents have the ability only to read what students and teachers have added.
 Students can check off their tasks as they complete them.
 Teachers set homework, upload resources and record the relevant dates.
 Students and teachers can also easily pass on messages about the homework to each other.

 Access to the actual homework is flexible.
 A free to download Satchel: One app is available on both Android and iOS devices.
 A web-based version is also available and can be logged into from any internet connected computer.